-The hour-long special weaves together both the Israeli and the Palestinian narratives.
+This hour-long special weaves together the Israeli and Palestinian narratives of these peoples' shared history.
 In Israel, we go from the venerable ramparts of Jerusalem to the vibrant modern skyline of Tel Aviv.
-In Palestine, we harvest olives near Hebron, visit a home in Bethlehem, and pop into a university in Ramallah.
+In Palestine, we harvest olives near Hebron, visit a home in Bethlehem, and pop in on a university in Ramallah.
 We also learn about security walls, disputed settlements, and the persistent challenges facing the region.

 Q&A with Rick Steves